 Cross-Cultural Psychology examines the strengths and weaknesses of the Western social science approach to understanding human behavior.
-It considers universal components of behavior from a cross-cultural perspective, and explores the influence of differing beliefs and values on human perception, goals and interactions.
+It considers universal components of behavior from a crosscultural perspective, and explores the influence of differing beliefs and values on human perception, goals and interactions.
 In addition to looking at comparative international research, we will also take a close look at U.S. ethnic group psychologies, values, and experiences, with a special focus on identity development and cross-cultural understanding.

-SPECIFIC GOALS:

-Students who complete Psych.
+SPECIFIC GOALS: Students who complete Psych.
 250 will be able to:

-1. Demonstrate an understanding of the ways in which culture, beliefs, values, the environment, and behavior interact.
+1. Demonstrate an understanding of the ways in which culture, beliefs, values, the environment, and engl101w08lleeds behavior interact.

-- 2. Identify ethnocentrism in psychological thought, theory, and research methods, and to suggest means for reducing bias in the study of human behavior. - 3.
-Develop an appreciation for the wide diversity of human behavior as well as an appreciation for the common threads and values. - 4.
-Understand the mutual relevance of psychology and other disciplines in understanding human behavior from a global perspective. - 5.
-Discover how ways of seeing, knowing, and experiencing the world differ according to our races, ethnicities, classes, and genders. - 6.
-Develop competencies in functioning in a diverse society, making cross-cultural interactions more productive and enjoyable. - 7.
-Develop at least a functional understanding and appreciation of both world events and everyday behavior of people from other cultures. - 8.
-Identify psychological and social sources of ethnocentrism, prejudice, and interpersonal conflict, as well as strategies for cooperation and communication. - 9.
-Appreciate the wide diversity of human identities as well as appreciate common threads and values.
+2. Identify ethnocentrism in psychological thought, theory, and research methods, and to suggest means for reducing bias in the study of human behavior.

+3. Develop an appreciation for the wide diversity of human behavior as well as an appreciation for the common threads and values.

+4. Understand the mutual relevance of psychology and other disciplines in understanding human behavior from a global perspective.

+5. Discover how ways of seeing, knowing, and experiencing the world differ according to our races, ethnicities, classes, and genders.

+6. Develop competencies in functioning in a diverse society, making cross-cultural interactions more productive and enjoyable.

+7. Develop at least a functional understanding and appreciation of both world events and everyday behavior of people from other cultures.

+8. Identify psychological and social sources of ethnocentrism, prejudice, and interpersonal conflict, as well as strategies for cooperation and communication.

+9. Appreciate the wide diversity of human identities as well as appreciate common threads and values.

+HYBRID FORMAT:

+In this version of the class, we will doing part of our work in a face to face class for two hours a week, and part of our work online.
+The components of the class will be broken down as follows:

+Face to Face: We will be meeting on Tuesdays and Thursdays from 11:30-12:20.
+This part of the class will include:

+- Lectures on key ideas - Demonstrations, activities, films, and speakers - Collection of written assignments (hard copy)

+Since our time will be limited, attendance will be very important for this portion of the class.

+On-line: We also have a section on Blackboard Vista where we will "meet" in cyberspace.
+Online, we will be engaging in:

+- Discussions (Questions will be posted and you'll be expected to participate 3 times a week) - Exams (rather than take up our limited class time, exams will be conducted online) - A few small assignments, like a personal introduction

+You will also find exam study guides, supplemental readings, additional lecture material, and other resources in the online portion of the class.
+I hope the combination of in-class and on-line learning will provide the best of both formats.